 A Dec.
 12 program in the Sacred Space of the Numen Lumen Pavilion marked the end of academic studies and the formal start of clinical education for members of the PA program's Class of 2016.

 Graduate students in Elon University’s Physician Assistant Studies program learned Tuesday from faculty and staff across campus how to create meaningful relationships with underserved and vulnerable populations.

-Four faculty members in Elon 's Department of Physical Assistant Studies presented at the 2014 Physician Assistant Education (PAEA) Forum held in Philadelphia on Oct.
+Four faculty members in Elon 's Department of Physician Assistant Studies presented at the 2014 Physician Assistant Education Association (PAEA) Forum held in Philadelphia on Oct.
 15-19.

 The director of Elon University's Physician Assistant Studies program received the PAEA's 2014 Master Faculty Award for her contributions to physician assistant education.

 A federal program of the Health Resources and Services Administration will provide full tuition and a stipend to four Elon University graduate students planning to work in medically underserved regions across the United States.

 As part of an effort to improve the medical education system in Iraq, the physicians visited Elon's Francis Center on Aug.
 21.

 Graduate students in Elon's Doctor of Physical Therapy and Physician Assistant Studies programs worked July 11 with a nationally recognized artist to paint muscles, tissue and bone onto classmates in a hands-on approach to anatomy.

 Two professors and a staff member were recognized June 19, 2014, during the school's annual awards luncheon.